sg-developer-portal/dev-console-widget-integration-guide/README.md

 Your application will inject the gateway script which will subsequently inject the latest version of actual widget web component script.

-To find out more about bundle scripts, attributes you can pass in to the scripts and the different script environments, read more in [`JS Bundle Breakdown`](./content/js-bundles-breakdown.md).
-Also, checkout [`Framework Integration`](./content/integration.md) to learn how dev console widget can be integrated with popular javascript frameworks.
+To find out more about bundle scripts, attributes you can pass in to the scripts and the different script environments, read more in `Javascript Bundles` section.
+Also, checkout `Framework Integration` to learn how dev console widget can be integrated with popular javascript frameworks.

 Widget is a web component and thus you will use it as a html tag as such :
 ```html